FrankC01/pysui/DEVELOP.md

 # develop pysui

-Python SUI client SDK for Sui - WIP and expect significant refactoring
+SUI Python Client SDK for Sui

 This document is for contributors or the curious developer